naasking/Dynamics.NET/README.md

 .NET has a bit of a weird type system with a mix of first-class and second-class types that fit awkwardly together.
-What's worse, these features aren't organized uniformly, so you have to know a all the various corner cases and which properties and methods on System.Type that you need to check.
+What's worse, these features aren't organized uniformly, so you have to know all of the various corner cases and which properties and methods on System.Type that you need to consult.

 Fortunately, there's a simpler way from type system literature.
 Types classify values, in that a value always belongs to some